 If separation becomes necessary, we strongly recommend that you first seek out and take this step under the guidance of wise legal and Christian counsel.
 If legally advisable, it's best if you can convince your wayward mate to move out.
 That way there's no need to disrupt your routine or upset your children any more than is absolutely necessary.
 If she won't go along with this, you may have no choice but to pack up and leave, but you'll want to make sure that your support system is in place, that people are praying for you, and that you actually have a place to stay – the home of a friend, family member, or neighbor.
 Lay out your plans, line up your resources, and make your arrangements prior to packing your bags and walking out the door.
 Then put the entire matter in God's hands and trust Him to work things out according to His sovereign plan.
 Let your spouse know where you can be contacted and make it clear that you will be ready to resume negotiations as soon as she is willing to reciprocate.

-If you think it might be helpful to discuss your situation at greater length with a member of our staff, we'd like to invite you to call Focus on the Family's Counseling department.
+If you think it might be helpful to discuss your situation at greater length, we'd like to invite you to call Focus on the Family's Counseling department.

 Substance Abuse (resource list)